Stroke Victim 'Dumped' By Prison Guards At Bus Stop, Massive Search Launched: Attorney

 Flythe has been missing since Jan.
 27 around 6:30 a.m., when FCI Gilmer "dumped him" at the Charleston, WV bus station.
 Madill says.

-Flythe's relative in a Facebook post maintains that Greyhound told the family he never used his ticket.
+While Flythe's relative initially stated in the Facebook post that Greyhound told the family he never used his ticket, Madill received an update from the contracting bus company, Barons Bus.

+“Barons Bus says the ticket was used, and someone at the station says they saw Kevin get on the bus,” says Madill.

+“…We now think he did, in fact, get on the bus in Charleston.”

-A missing person's flyer says the 52-year-old man may be in Charleston, WV; Cambridge, OH; Pittsburgh, PA; Baltimore, MD; or Washington DC.
+A missing person's flyer says the 52-year-old man may also be in Cambridge, OH; Pittsburgh, PA; Baltimore, MD; or Washington DC.

 "We only found out the bus route Kevin was supposed to take through the bus company, not FCI Gilmer," the attorney said.
 "My office is now trying to oversee a massive missing person's search that spans multiple states."